UbiquityDotNET/Ubiquity.NET.Versioning/docfx/ReadMe.md

 ### .gitignore
-This marks the files that are generated as ignored for GIT operations (Don't include generated sources in the repo - the automated build will generate them) Some spcific files are excluded from this but most of the api-* folders are ignored.
+This marks the files that are generated as ignored for GIT operations (Don't include generated sources in the repo - the automated build will generate them) Some specific files are excluded from this but most of the api-* folders are ignored.

 ### docfx.json